gbv/libsites/README.md

 After installation the service is available at localhost on port 6013.
 Better put the service behind a reverse proxy to enable SSL and nice URLs!

+The installation does not trigger running the daily cronjob to update from libsites-config and ZDB, so you may need to manually run it after installation:

+    sudo -u libsites /etc/cron.daily/libsites

 # ADMINISTRATION

 ## Configuration